day8/re-frame-10x/README.md

   2. It helps you to explore and learn an unfamiliar `re-frame` codebase.
-     When I click, over here, on this "X" button, it shows me what event is `dispatch`-ed and in what namespace the associated event handler is registered.
+     When I click, over here, on this "X" button, it shows me what event is `dispatch`-ed and in which namespace the associated event handler is registered.
 And, "oh look, that's interesting - four subscriptions recalculated".
 Etc.

   3. It helps you with debugging.
 You see an x-ray of your app's functioning.